ministryofjustice/security-guidance/docs/email-blocklist-process.md

 -   General spam emails.

 There are a number of different email threats that exist in information technology.
-Each threat varies in complexity, and the impact it might have on the MoJ and its employees.
+Each threat varies in complexity, and the impact it might have on the and its employees.

 <a name="spam"></a>